 The “communication vacuum” fills whether you want it to or not.
-Some call it the grapevine; others call it hearsay.
+Some call it the grapevine or the rumor mill; others call it hearsay.
 No matter what you call it, it can be problematic and distracting.

 If you aren’t talking proactively about issues that are important to your employees, chances are that someone else is.
 Use the vacuum to your advantage.
 Get your messages out first.
 In almost all cases, you know more than you think.
 You may not have all the answers (you never will!), but you have enough information to let employees know what you know.